 & Public Engagement

-UCA creatives develop local and regional engagement activities including projects focused on mobility between our creatives, external partners and end-user communities.
-The University is currently involved in engagement projects with local authorities in Surrey and Kent and with public arts bodies.
+UCA creatives develop local and regional engagement activities, including projects focused on mobility between our creatives, external partners and end-user communities.
+The University is currently involved in engagement projects with local authorities in Surrey and Kent and public art bodies.

 Our staff, students and graduates are passionate about supporting local businesses, organisations and residents through creative approaches that aim to solve society’s big challenges.